steynvl/inferrer/README.md

-# inferrer: A grammatical inference library
+# Inferrer: A library for automata learning

-## About inferrer
+## About Inferrer
 Inferrer is an automata learning library written in Python.
 The library can be used to learn the grammar of a regular language from a given set of example strings or by systematically observing the behaviour of a target automaton and matching its behaviour.
 The